-Arctic Haven opens from April to mid September and activities, both guided and non-guided, very much match the seasons.
+Arctic Haven opens from April to mid-September and activities, both guided and non-guided, very much match the seasons.
 During the summer months the lodge offers some excellent hiking as well as kayaking, boating, and world-class fishing.
-April and May bring opportunities for cross-country skiing, kite-skiing, dog-sledding and snow-mobiling.
-Using the lodge's fleet of aluminium boats you will explore with your guide along the lake and, if you are there during the caribou migration, there should be opportunities to photograph the caribou swimming in the water as they cross the lake or walk along the shore.
+April and May bring opportunities for cross-country skiing, kite-skiing, dog-sledding and snowmobiling.
+Using the lodge's fleet of aluminum boats you will explore with your guide along the lake and, if you are there during the caribou migration, there should be opportunities to photograph the caribou swimming in the water as they cross the lake or walk along the shore.

 Speak to someone

 who's been there